-In the past, many, many more varietals were grown in France, and like Italy, every region – sometimes even sub-region (know known as appellations) – had their own grapes varieties.
-The progressive abandonment of ‘indigenous’ varietals is essentially down to two reasons: they are often difficult to cultivate, delicate, prone to disease and produce low yields.
+In the past, many, many more varieties were grown in France, and like Italy, every region – sometimes even sub-region (known as appellations) – had their own grapes varieties.
+The progressive abandonment of ‘indigenous’ varietals is essentially down to two reasons: they are often difficult to cultivate, delicate, prone to disease and they produce low yields.
 They are also grapes which can sometimes produce wine with coarse tannins and a rustic or extremely acidic texture.
-There is also the subject of appellation cahier des charges which have sometimes lacked in imagination and too often put ‘international’ grape varieties in pride of place, forgetting some very interesting, historic varieties.
+There is also the subject of appellation cahier des charges which have sometimes lacked in imagination and too often put ‘international’ grape varieties pride of place, forgetting some very interesting, historic varieties.
 For the past few years – sometimes in an effort to address new problems such as climate change and the rising alcohol level in French wines, and other times in an attempt to rediscover forgotten flavours – more and more winemakers have started to reintroduce these humble varietals.
 We take you on a tour of each region’s varieties and what they can bring to the different wines produced.

 Champagne: Arbanne, Petit Meslier

-Any champagne enthusiast probably knows that three grape varieties dominate local production: Pinot Noir, Chardonnay and Pinot Meunier represent 98%!
-In reality, seven varietals are allowed in the production of champagne.
-Pinot gris and blanc, as well as Petit Meslier and Arbanne – two varieties specific to the Champagne region are also authorized.
+Any Champagne enthusiast probably knows that three grape varieties dominate local production; Pinot Noir, Chardonnay and Pinot Meunier represent 98% of the vines in the region!
+In reality, seven varieies are allowed in the production of Champagne.
+Pinot Gris and Blanc, as well as Petit Meslier and Arbanne – two varieties specific to the Champagne region are also authorized.
 Arbanne is a fruity, dry and late-ripening varietal.
 It has been replanted by several vignerons in the Aube, its native sub-region, as has Petit Meslier, a grape which lends freshness and vibrancy to wines.
 Olivier Horiot is one of the biggest ambassadors for these two varietals and even produces some rare single-varietal cuvées.
-You should try his Soléra Brut Nature cuvée, a champagne made from seven varietals following the solera method, which is taken from sherry production.
+You should try his Soléra Brut Nature cuvée, a Champagne made from seven varieties following the solera method, which is taken from sherry production.